gitlabhq/gitlabhq/doc/user/project/merge_requests/index.md

 A Merge Request (**MR**) is the basis of GitLab as a code collaboration and version control platform.
-Is it simple as the name implies: a _request_ to _merge_ one branch into another.
+It is as simple as the name implies: a _request_ to _merge_ one branch into another.

 With GitLab merge requests, you can: